 What is a UGMA Account?

 A UGMA account is a special account which essentially allows minors to own financial securities through the use of a trust.
 Funds placed into the account are irrevocably gifted to the minor.
-The account is operated by a custodian until the minor comes of age, which is typically 18 or 21 and determined by the state in which the account is created.
+A custodian operates the account until the minor comes of age, which is typically 18 or 21 and determined by the state in which the account is created.
 At that time, they have full control over the account and can spend the money in whatever way they see fit.

 Benefits of a UGMA

-Using a UGMA account as a vehicle for funding a child’s educational expenses does have some advantages:
+Using a UGMA account as a vehicle for funding a child’s educational expenses does have some advantages, including:

 - Funds do not have to be used on educational expenses.